 Fear of Judgment

-I think it would safe to say that most people have a little fear of rejection, or at least worry about what others think of them.
-For emotional eaters, this fear of criticism, rejection or judgment can trigger a desire for comfort.
-The emotional eaters in our sample also admitted to hiding food so that other people won’t see how much they eat.
+Most people have some fear of rejection or worry about what others think.
+For emotional eaters, that fear of criticism, judgment, or rejection often sparks a craving for comfort.
+Many emotional eaters in our sample even admitted to hiding food to keep family, friends, or partners from seeing how much they actually eat.

 Conflict Avoidance